honkhost/mapchooser-extended/README.md

 ## Feture
 ### New
-- Admin or VIP Map only
+- Admin or VIP Map only (Check branch "master")
 - Nominate Map only (Not appear on the vote without nominations)
 - Map group cooldown (Experiment now)